openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

 COLLECTD_CEILOMETER_VERBOSE
-    (True|False) Set this to True to make collectd-ceilometer debugging messages visible as info messagges.
+    (True|False) Set this to True to make collectd-{ceilometer,gnocchi}
+    debugging messages visible as info messagges.
 This is useful when running the plugin inside a collectd compiled without debug message support.
     Default: False